 Trim Level Breakdown

 The Patriot is offered in Sport and Latitude trim levels.

 The entry-level Sport comes equipped with the 2.0-liter motor and the five-speed manual as standard in addition to cruise control, a four-speaker AM/FM/CD stereo with an AUX input, roof rails, 60/40 split rear seats and 16-inch steel wheels with hubcaps - notably, expected conveniences such as A/C, power windows and power locks are not included.
 However, the latter two can be added with the Power Value Package, which also brings heated mirrors, body-color exterior trim and keyless entry.
 A/C and 17-inch alloy wheels are also optional.

 The Latitude builds on the Sport's features with the 2.4L/six-speed auto combo as standard in addition to leather upholstery, automatic climate control, a power-adjustable driver's seat, a trip computer and upgraded interior appearance items.
 For extra stopping power, it also swaps out the lesser trim levels' rear drum brakes for rear disc brakes.

 Highlights from the options list include a sunroof, "Katzkin" leather upholstery, a nine-speaker Boston Acoustics sound system and a Uconnect infotainment system with a 6.5-inch touchreen, voice command functionality, Bluetooth connectivity and available navigation functionality.

 The Patriot comes standard with traction and stability control systems in addition to dual front and full-length side curtain airbags, but front side airbags - a standard item on nearly every other new vehicle - are an extra-cost option.

-Unless the modest off-roading capability provided by the Patriot is critically import to you, we strongly recommend checking out one of the Jeep's more accomplished competitors.
+Unless the modest off-roading capability provided by the Patriot is critically important to you, we strongly recommend checking out one of the Jeep's more accomplished competitors.
 These include the Hyundai Tucson, which boasts an attractive design and a generous amount of standard features; the eccentrically-styled but sporty Nissan Juke; and the distinctive Kia Sportage.